This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - In a large mixing bowl cream butter, granulated sugar and brown sugar with a hand mixer together until smooth.
 Then add eggs and vanilla until smooth.

-- Over the bowl sift flour, baking soda and salt, then mix on low until combined.
-Fold in dark chocolate shaving.
-Cover and place in the fridge for 2 hours.
+- Over the bowl, sift flour, baking soda, and salt, then mix on low until combined.
+Fold in the chopped semi-sweet chocolate bar and dark chocolate chips.
+Cover and place in the fridge for 30 minutes.
+For the best flavor, chill cookie dough for 2 hours.

-- Preheat oven to 350°F. Use a 2-oz cookie scoop to scoop 9 cookies on a parchment lined baking sheet, leave about 3 inches between each cookie.
-Bake for 16-18 minutes until golden brown with slightly brown edges, center will appear undone but will harden as cookies cool.
-Cool before serving for 10 minutes.
+- Preheat oven to 350°F/176°C. Use a 2-oz cookie scoop to scoop 6 cookies on a parchment-lined baking sheet, leaving about 3 inches between each cookie.
+Bake for 14 minutes until golden brown with slightly brown edges; the center will appear undone but will harden as the cookies cool.
+If you notice that one side of the cookies is lighter, rotate the pan and bake for an additional 2 minutes.

 Notes

-- If you’re short on time, you can place your eggs in warm tap water for 5 minutes to bring them to temperature.
+- If you're short on time, place your eggs in warm tap water for 5 minutes to bring them to temperature.

 - Oven temperatures can vary, meaning your cooking time may vary as well.
 My rule of thumb is that once I can smell the cookies, I check to confirm if they’re done.
 The final product should be hard around the edges and slightly under in the center; they’ll continue to harden as they cool.

-- Do not skip the step of letting the cookie dough rest for at least 2 hours before baking.
+- Do not skip the step of letting the cookie dough rest for at least 30 minutes, but 2 hours is ideal before baking.
 This is the key to developing the best flavor.
+The long resting time adds flavor and reduces how much the cookies spread.